bugladen/NadekoBot/README.md

-`.cid` [.channelid ]  |  Shows current channel id `.sid` [.serverid ]  |  Shows current server id `.stats`  |  Shows some basic stats for nadeko `.prune`  |  Prunes a number of messages from the current channel. |  .prune 50 `.die`  |  Works only for the owner.
+`.cid` [.channelid ]  |  Shows current channel id `.sid` [.serverid ]  |  Shows current server id `.stats`  |  Shows some basic stats for nadeko `.leaveall`  |  Nadeko leaves all servers
+`.prune`  |  Prunes a number of messages from the current channel. |  .prune 50 `.die`  |  Works only for the owner.
 Shuts the bot down.
 `.clr`  |  Clears some of nadeko's messages from the current channel.
 `.newname`  |  Give the bot a new name.
 `.greet`  |  Enables or Disables anouncements on the current channel when someone joins the server.
 `.greetmsg`  |  Sets a new announce message.
 Type %user% if you want to mention the new member. |  .greetmsg Welcome to the server, %user%.
+`.bye`  |  Enables or Disables anouncements on the current channel when someone leaves the server.
+`.byemsg`  |  Sets a new announce leave message.
+Type %user% if you want to mention the new member. |  .byemsg %user% has left the server.

 ### Conversations
 Command [alias] | Description | Usage